Visit the MK Sculpture Gallery for a glimpse at the art and the artist. Listing of 2022 Scluptures .http://www.hexograms.com/gallery-one-2020/

-PLEASE Visit the MK Sculpture Gallery
+PLEASE Visit the new site and showccase MK Sculpture Gallery

 2020-2 was all about the people.
 People who shared losses, pain, and frustration.
 Martin Kagan’s current exhibit, “Curtain Call 2022”, calls to mind the mosaic of faces and personalities that 2020-2-touched.
 People who each have a powerful story behind that fleeting look into your eyes.